moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 5. Data have not been subjected to Quality Control (QC).
 6. Main QC will be performed with PLINK, some steps may be performed with `bcftools`.
-7. It is possible that there will be several back and forth format conversions during all the process.
-8. Data organization (e.g. different directories per step etc.) is the responsibility of each partner.
+7. Data organization (e.g. different directories per step etc.) is the responsibility of each partner.
 We may use a sample structure herein.

 ## Required software